CARE ACT 2014

 Where the local authority judges that the person may benefit from such types of support, it should take steps to support the person to access those services.
 The local authority may ‘pause’ the assessment process to allow time for the benefits of such activities to be realised, so that the final assessment of need (and determination of eligibility) is based on the remaining needs which have not been met through such interventions.
 For example, if the local authority believes that a person may benefit from a short term reablement service which is available locally, it may put that in place and complete the assessment following the provision of that service.

 Any children who are involved in providing care should be identified.
 Being aware that a child is carrying out a caring role may emerge through the assessment of the adult needing care or their carer, or from information from other family members or a child’s school.
-Identification of a young carer in the family must result in an offer of a needs assessment for the adult requiring care and support and, where appropriate, the young carer should be referred for a young carer’s assessment (see Identifying Young People and Young Carers who are not already receiving Children’s Services, Transition to Adult Care and Support) or a needs assessment under the Children Act 1989.
+Identification of a young carer in the family must result in an offer of a needs assessment for the adult requiring care and support and, where appropriate, the young carer should be referred for a young carer’s assessment (see Identifying Young People and Young Carers who are not already receiving Children’s Services, Transition to Adult Care and Support chapter) or a needs assessment under the Children Act 1989.
 Adults’ and children’s services should work together to ensure the assessment is effective, for example, by sharing expertise and linking processes.
-If it appears that a child is involved in providing care the following should be considered:

 The assessment must also take into account the parenting responsibilities of the adult, as well as the impact of the adult’s needs for care and support on the young carer.
 Consideration should also be given as to how supporting the adult with needs for care and support can prevent the young carer from undertaking excessive or inappropriate care and support responsibilities.
-A young carer becomes vulnerable when their caring role risks impacting on their emotional or physical wellbeing or their prospects in education and life generally.
-This might include:
+A young carer becomes vulnerable when their caring role risks impacting on their emotional or physical wellbeing or their prospects in education and life generally (see Transition to Adult Care and Support chapter).

 An assessment of an adult needing care and support or of a carer can be combined with any other assessment being carried out either for that adult or another adult, where both the individual and carer agree and the consent condition is met in relation to a child.
 This avoids undertaking two separate assessments when they are intrinsically linked.
 If either of the individuals concerned does not agree to a combined assessment, the assessments should be carried out separately.